Additional Learning Needs

 Roles and responsibilities

-Miss Dolan, as Head of Inclusion, is our Additional Learning Needs Coordinator (ALNCo) and she is responsible for leading and coordinating additional learning provision (ALP) for students who require educational or training provision that is, ‘…additional to, or different from, that made generally for others of the same age…’, ALN Code for Wales 2021, Chapter 2.
-Mrs Thomas, as Assistant Head/Head of Marion Centre, has strategic oversight of inclusion across the school and supports Miss Dolan to ensure the school is meeting the needs of students and fulfilling its statutory duties.
+Mr Thompson, as Head of Inclusion (acting), is our Additional Learning Needs Coordinator (ALNCo) and he is responsible for leading and coordinating additional learning provision (ALP) for students who require educational or training provision that is, ‘…additional to, or different from, that made generally for others of the same age…’, ALN Code for Wales 2021, Chapter 2.
+Mrs Thomas, as Assistant Head/Head of Centre, has strategic oversight of inclusion across the school and supports Mr Thompson to ensure the school is meeting the needs of students and fulfilling its statutory duties.

 Deciding whether a student has an ALN will be based on assessment of progress over time, from a range of sources.
 Where students have an identified disability, for the purposes of the Equality Act, assessment evidence will relate to whether that disability prevents or hinders the student from accessing any aspect of the school curriculum.
 The Head of Inclusion (ALNCo) plays a key role in develop a shared understanding of progress for individual students, including expectations around what progression may look like and the pace at which a student may progress.